Liquidable Assets in Tax Relief Cases

 The IRS normally treats primary vehicles and vehicles used for the production of income as non-liquidable.
 However, the IRS does treat non-primary vehicles as excessive and subjects such vehicles to liquidation.

-Treatment by the IRS of an asset as liquidable is dependent on the use and classification of the asset.
+Treatment by the IRS of a liquidable asset is dependent on the use and classification of the asset.
 Therefore, careful analysis and organization of a taxpayer’s assets must be completed before presenting a tax relief solution to the IRS.
 The tax attorneys at Montgomery & Wetenkamp provide tax relief representation and can assist taxpayers in resolving their tax headaches.
 For more information regarding IRS tax liabilities or other tax issues, contact Montgomery & Wetenkamp at (800) 454-7043 or email@example.com.